nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

            taxonomy assignments.
 Dropping them..."))

 # Dropping features that couldn't be assigned taxonomy
+# For beta and alpha diversity only, unassigned ASVs are not dropped in DA analyses
 taxonomy_table <- taxonomy_table[-which(is.na(taxonomy_table$domain)),]

 # Handle case where no domain was assigned but a phylum was.